KhronosGroup/glTF/extensions/Khronos/KHR_glsl_joint_buffer/README.md

 The glTF 1.0 spec only allows joint arrays.
-Not only does this significantly limit the number of joints per skin, on modern GPUs updating a joint array is also not as efficient as updating a uniform buffer.
+Not only does this significantly limit the number of joints per skin, updating a joint array is also not as efficient as updating a uniform buffer on modern GPUs.

 ## Extension